neondatabase/neon/docs/rfcs/025-generation-numbers.md

   index_part.json that references that layer.
 - A partition node carries on running for some time, and writes out an unbounded number of objects while it believes itself to be the rightful writer for a tenant.
+- A pageserver crashes between un-linking an object from the index, and persisting the object to its deletion queue.

 Orphan objects are functionally harmless, but have a small cost due to S3 capacity consumed.
 We may clean them up at some time in the future, but doing a ListObjectsv2 operation and cross